email2ify/drf-frieds/README.md

 ## Google Cloud Storage

-To set up cloud and service account.
-Please see - [Medium Article](https://medium.com/@mohammedabuiriban/how-to-use-google-cloud-storage-with-django-application-ff698f5a740f).
+To set up cloud and service account. - [Medium Article](https://medium.com/@mohammedabuiriban/how-to-use-google-cloud-storage-with-django-application-ff698f5a740f).
 The service account credentials will be needed for deployment.

 **Code**